hyperledger/identus-cloud-agent/docs/docusaurus/credentials/revocation.md

 ## Verification

-In order to verify the revocation status of the credential, one must follow these steps:
+To verify the revocation status of the credential, one must follow these steps:

 1. resolve Status list credential using the URL found at path - `credentialStatus.statusListCredential`
 2. Verify embeded proof of the credential